25 Simple Ways To Double Your Cash-flow Without Firing Your Staff

 Make Cash, Forget The Banks and Keep Your Staff Happy

 Cash.
 It’s the lifeblood of every business.
 Run out of it and your business goes backwards very quickly.
-Having a surplus of cash can lead to new opportunities, future growth, not to mention lower stress levels and more stability.

 - Ask away — Even if you’re dealing with larger businesses.
 If you don’t ask, you’ll never have it.
 Don’t be afraid to follow up and ask a few times.
 Persistency can pay off.